-The Community Visitor Program (CVP) is a legislated means of protecting the legal and human rights of people receiving mental health, disability and alcohol mandatory treatment services in the Northern Territory.
+The Community Visitor Program (CVP) is a legislated means of protecting the legal and human rights of people receiving mental health and disability services in the Northern Territory.

 The CVP provides a specialist complaints resolution and advocacy service.
 It is one of the systemic ‘checks and balances’ to ensure that the standard of the services provided under the relevant Acts is of a high quality and that people’s rights are protected.